15% Off Fitness Profile Tests with code QUESTFIT15 Terms

 How

-Schedule an appointment, then visit one of our Patient Service Centers
+Schedule an appointment, then visit one of the Quest Diagnostics Patient Service Centers

 Thyroid Disorder Monitoring, Ongoing Test Panel measures the levels of TSH and T4 in your blood.
 These markers help determine whether your current treatment plan is working properly for your thyroid disease.
 This test is intended as an additional follow-up to our Thyroid Disorder Monitoring, Initial Test Panel.